awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-programming-concepts.md

 You can use the AZ Code Generator command line utility to generate boilerplate code when the structure of the intended code is known in advance\.
 AZ Code Generator generates source code \(or any data or text\) from source code that is specially tagged\.

-For more information, see [Automating Boilerplate with AZ Code Generator](az-code-gen-intro.md)\.
+For more information, see [Automating boilerplate with AZ Code Generator](az-code-gen-intro.md)\.

 ## Building<a name="lumberyard-programming-concepts-building"></a>

 You can build your Lumberyard projects in *profile* mode, *debug* mode, or *release* mode\.

-For more information, see [Creating Game Builds](game-build-intro.md)\.
+For more information, see [Building Lumberyard projects](game-build-intro.md)\.

 ## Cloud Canvas<a name="lumberyard-programming-concepts-cloud-canvas"></a>